sammlapp/picopy/README.md

 - It is now safe to unplug the drives from USB ports
 2. If desired, power off the device by holding the power button for 3 seconds

-# Errors and Troubleshooting
+## Errors and Troubleshooting during card copy

 ### Steady red light: incomplete transfer
-This means the data was not completely transferred to the destination; the rsync process failed to finish or was interrupted Hold the Go button to acknowledge the incomplete transfer and return to “idle”
+This means the data was not completely transferred to the destination; the rsync process failed to finish or was interrupted Hold the Run button to acknowledge the incomplete transfer and return to “idle”

 ### 3-blink error: source drive
 - Check that the src LED is on.
 If it is not, no source drive is mounted (or multiple possible source drives are mounted).
 (A source drive is any external USB drive that does not have a file or folder named `PICOPY_DESTINATION` in its root folder)